ATE-OW-Dev-Team/After-the-End---Old-World/NEOW_Realistic_generic_titles/readme!.txt

-Use this submod if you want more realistic post apocalytic titles.
+Use this submod if you want more realistic post apocalyptic titles.